konovaliuk/railway/README.md

 ### Installation and running
 To install and run the project on localhost:
  * Clone or download the project [railway](https://github.com/konovaliuk/railway) from the GitHub
  * Create database **_"railway"_** on your MySQL server.
-After creating database, edit file "/src/main/webapp/META-INF/context.xml".
+After creating the database, edit file "/src/main/webapp/META-INF/context.xml".
  Find key "username" and set your database username then set your password for key "password".
  Execute at first sql-script **_"railwayDbStructure.sql"_** and then script **_"railwayDbDataDump.sql"_** from the directori **_"sql"_** of the project.
  * Compile project to package **_"railway.war"_**.
 To do it just execute command "mvn clean package -DskipTests"